Ayobamininuola/MS-Project-1/README.md

     * After filling the required field in the form and the submit button is clicked, the page is refreshed and the user can use the navigation links to go to any other desired page.

 4. I want to be able to contact or follow the site owner on social media for any questions or update.
-    * At the foot of all pages is a list of social media icons that lead the user to the social media page of the site
+    * At the foot of all pages is a list of social media icons that lead the user to the social media page of the site.
+However because the site is not real, the links do not lead to the site's social media pages as at this time.

 ### Returning Visitor Goals
 1. As a returning user, I want to be able to see new movie suggestions weekly on site.